-Anglers landing a potential state record fish should report the catch as soon as possible to the district fisheries biologist in the closest WVDNR district office.
+Anglers landing a potential state record fish should report the catch as soon as possible to the district fisheries biologist in the closest WVDNR district office (see inside front cover for contact information).
 Please follow these guidelines to ensure accuracy of reporting.